Hardened aircraft shelter: Deployable shelters

-Kevlar lined deployable shelters could protect aircraft from bomblets (a common anti-airfield weapon).
+Kevlar-lined deployable shelters could protect aircraft from bomblets (a common anti-airfield weapon).
 However, this would provide no protection from PGMs.

 Dispersal at bases

-Wider dispersal (distance between aircraft) at airfields would decrease the vulnerability of aircraft.
+Wider dispersal (distance between aircraft) at airbases would decrease the vulnerability of aircraft.
 This would also force an enemy to increase the number of attacking aircraft greatly, or spend more time over the target.
-Either way the effect of airfield defences would take a heavy toll on the aggressor.
+Either way, the effect of airfield defences would take a heavy toll on the aggressor.
 However, like HAS, dispersal can be expensive, requiring massive construction of hardstanding.
-Defense against enemy special forces is also more difficult.
+Defence against enemy special forces is also more difficult.

 Dispersal between bases

-Dispersing aircraft between many bases greatly increases the cost of attacking a given number of aircraft, as measured by the number of attack aircraft required.
+Dispersing aircraft between many bases (such as satellite landing aerodromes) greatly increases the cost of attacking a given number of aircraft, as measured by the number of attack aircraft required.
 However, this option similarly increases the defenders' cost of operation and degrades their efficiency.

-Dispersal to highway strips
+Dispersal to road runways

-Dispersal of aircraft to highway strips will present the attacker with a multitude of targets which cannot be simultaneously attacked.
+Dispersal of aircraft to road runways will present the attacker with a multitude of targets which cannot be simultaneously attacked.
 Survivability is enhanced if the defender also chooses to use mobile tactics, using each highway strip for a limited number of sorties before moving on to another.
 With penny packets of two to four aircraft at each location, such a tactic increases the difficulty of effective co-ordination, and command and control, it also increases vulnerability to attack from the ground.
 However, with adequate planning these are not insurmountable problems.